Yaakov Nimrodi: Biography

-Yaakov Nimrodi was born in Jerusalem, one of ten children.
+Yaakov Nimrodi was born in Jerusalem on 1 June 1926, as one of ten children of an Iraqi-Jewish family.
 He was recruited into intelligence work at the age of 16, by Yitzhak Navon, a childhood friend who later became President of Israel.
 Nimrodi joined a special unit of the Palmach which specialized in gathering intelligence on Arab countries.

 After Israeli independence in 1948, he was assigned to a military intelligence unit in the south of Israel, where he met Ariel Sharon, later Prime Minister of Israel.
 In 1956, he was appointed the IDF military attaché and Israel Defense Ministry representative in Tehran.
 There he was involved in Israel's large-scale arms sales to Iran in the 1960s.
 "No Israeli representative in Iran during the Shah's regime was more significant or influential than Nimrodi."
 During this time Nimrodi provided "advice and training" to Iran's SAVAK secret service.